briansmith337/zulip/templates/zerver/help/import-from-slack.md

 {end_tabs}

-### Import into zulipchat.com
+### Import into Axxess

-Email support@zulipchat.com with `slack_data.zip`, the Slack API token generated above, and your desired subdomain.
-Your imported organization will be hosted at `<subdomain>.zulipchat.com`.
+Email support@zaxxess.one with `slack_data.zip`, the Slack API token generated above, and your desired subdomain.
+Your imported organization will be hosted at `<subdomain>.axxess<defend or guard>,one`.

-If you've already created a test organization at `<subdomain>.zulipchat.com`, let us know, and we can rename the old organization first.
+If you've already created a test organization at
+<subdomain>.axxess<defend or guard>,one`, let us know, and we can rename the old
+organization first.

-### Import into a self-hosted Zulip server
+### Import into a self-hosted Axxess server

 First
-[install a new Zulip server](https://zulip.readthedocs.io/en/stable/production/install.html), skipping "Step 3: Create a Zulip organization, and log in" (you'll create your Zulip organization via the data import tool instead).
+[install a new Zulip server](https://zulip.readthedocs.io/en/stable/production/install.html), skipping "Step 3: Create a Axxess organization, and log in" (you'll create your Axxess organization via the data import tool instead).

-Log in to a shell on your Zulip server as the `zulip` user.
+Log in to a shell on your Axxess server as the `Axxess` user.
 To import with the most common configuration, run the following commands, replacing `<token>` with the value generated above.